 If not already present, you will need to attach a 90° elbow fitting to the water inlet valve inlet port.
 Confirm a rubber washer in present in the elbow fitting before threading it onto the valve port.
 If applicable, attach the drain hose to the appliance’s drain pump and secure with a clamp.

 If the dishwasher is to be powered using a power cord (as opposed to direct-wiring), remove the terminal box cover and install a UL-listed metallic strain relief.
 Route the power cord through the strain relief.
 Secure the green grounding wire to the grounding screw in the terminal box, if applicable, or attach it to the green grounding wire using a wire nut.
 Any exposed grounding wire should be insulated with electrical tape.
 Next, join the two black wires together using a wire nut to hold them together.
 Do the same for the two white wires.
 Be aware that no more than two wire connecters plus the one grounding connecter should be in the terminal box.
 Tighten the strain relief screws to secure the cord, then replace and secure the terminal box cover.
-Making sure the power cord does not come in contact with the dishwasher’s circulation or drain pump motors, or the lower portion of the tub, route the cord out the rear of the appliance, but don’t plug it in at this time.
+Making sure the power cord does not come in contact with the dishwasher’s circulation or drain pump motors, or the lower portion of the tub, route the cord out the rear of the dishwasher, but don’t plug it in at this time.

-If the door handle did not come installed on the new appliance, you can now align it on the mounting studs and tighten the set screws to secure it.
+If the dishwasher’s door handle did not come installed on the new appliance, you can now align it on the mounting studs and tighten the set screws to secure it.

-Directions for installing the dishwasher
+Directions for installing a dishwasher

 - Return the dishwasher to its upright position, keeping it on the cardboard.